Northwest Lichenologists

 Why not consider lichens as an alternative?
 They grow on trees, shrubs and rocks in botanic gardens and can tell us about air quality and the make-up of plants and geology.
 Botanic gardens can take on new meaning as a *fun* place to observe a symbiotic organism made up of a fungus and algae.
 You will also learn about common lichens found in an urban environment and take home a user-friendly chart that lists lichens found in your neighborhood.

 Always wondered about what lichens are and why they are found on your trees, fences, Rhododendrons and Azaleas?
 Lichens are harmless to your plants and add aesthetic value to trees and shrubs.
 We can actually use them as indicators of air pollution!
-Join Dr. Katherine Glew for two hours at the Bellevue Botanic Gardens on Tuesday, March 4 to get a head start on learning lichens from one of the Seattle areas botanic gardens.
+Join Dr. Katherine Glew for two hours at the Bellevue Botanic Gardens on Tuesday, February 10 to get a head start on learning lichens from one of the Seattle area's botanic gardens.
 The walk around the gardens is just over 1 mile.

 Registration: Lichen Walk - Bellevue Botanical Garden